 Attachment extension is not allowed

 Because computer viruses and other malware spread easily through e-mail, restrictions are often placed on certain types of e-mail attachments.
-For example, Microsoft Outlook protect its users by automatically disabling the below file extension types from being received in e-mail.
+For example, Microsoft Outlook protects its users by automatically disabling the below file extension types from being received in an e-mail.

 .ad, .adp, .crt, .ins, .mdb, .mde, .msc, .msp, .sct, .shb, .vb, .wsc, .wsf, .cpl, .shs, .vsd, .vst, .vss, .vsw, .asp, .bas, .bat, .chm, .cmd, .com, .exe, .hlp, .hta, .inf, .isp, .js, .jse, .lnk, .msi, .mst, .pcd, .pif, .reg, .scr, .url, .vbe, .vbs, .ws, and .wsh.

 If the file being sent to you is one with any of the above extensions, the best method around this is to ask the sender to compress the file into a .zip or another compressed file format.
 They may also need to password protect the file to prevent the e-mail program from removing the file within the zip file.

 Attachment contains a virus

-Make sure to scan the file you're attempting to send or forward for viruses.
-If the file is infected with a virus, trojan, or other malware many servers will automatically reject it to prevent their users from becoming infected.
+Make sure to scan the attachment you're attempting to receive or send for viruses.
+If the file is infected with a virus, trojan, or other malware, many e-mail servers will automatically reject it to prevent their users from becoming infected.